swcarpentry/training-course/_submissions/round-05/2/2013-06-18-beginner-and-intermediate-questions-about-bears.md

 permalink: /2013/06/beginner-and-intermediate-questions-about-bears/
 tags:
 ---
-I decided to post some fun questions about bears&#8230; since the questions could be on any topic.
+I decided to post some fun questions about bears... since the questions could be on any topic.
 Note: I am not an expert on bears, but I do love pandas.

 **Novice:**